docPoacher/hello-world/japan_itin/MUSTDO.md

 Better translation aps:
 - Google Lens - for picture
-- Papago - for voice
+- Naver Papago - for voice very fast and easy
 - ChatGPT - for typing in  (provides most accurate translations)
 - Deepl - has recently become extrememly good at context so might offer solution to communication problems